beaucalvez/ca45/content/homepage/faq.md

 **Can anyone participate in the Advanced Ukemi Workshop with Shirakawa Shihan?**
 : While there is no minimum rank or ability required to register for this pre-seminar workshop, you should be aware that the content is intended for those who have at least a moderate practical ability to take ukemi.
 If basic rolls are a challenge or if you've never taken a breakfall before, this workshop may not be for you.
 Use your discretion.

+<strong id = "dresscode">What does "Business Casual to Semi-Formal" mean?</strong>
+: It's a flexible dress code that encourages you to look polished and comfortable, without needing a full suit or evening gown.
+This is a celebration, so take the opportunity to look good and feel good.
+If you're traveling, pack light: a collared shirt or blouse, clean shoes, and tailored pants or a simple dress will work well.
+Layers like a blazer or cardigan are a nice touch if you have room, but not required.
+Clean, low-profile sneakers are acceptable if they complement your outfit, but avoid athletic or overly worn shoes.
+Ties and heels are optional.
+Aim for something you'd feel confident wearing to a professional dinner or wedding rehearsal, and you'll be perfectly on track.